stealthman22/100-days-of-code/r2-log.md

 4. DELETE: A request to delete a file.

 It is also used to fetch files to update web pages on-demand (AJAX) .

+### DAY 20 (12th September 2019)

+Learnt:
+How data is sent to a server:
+1.Query Strings (?data in the address bar; uses GET) 2.Body of request: (accessed via form data; uses POST)

+HTTPS (Hypertext Transfer Protocol Secure): A secure version, encrypts the data, and only the client and server know the pass It uses TLS (Transport Layer Security) and SSL (now deprecated) (Secure Socket Layer).

+JSON (Javascript Object Notation): Standard data transfer language between server and client.
+Formerly XML (extended Markup language) did this, but JSON is more succinct and easier to parse

+AJAX (Asynchronous Javascript and XML): This tech allows us to update pages dynamically, by using the "XMLHttpRequest" object The X in AJAX  has now been replaced by the JSON standard.
+This is done using the Fetch API and its JSON method.
+Fetch returns a promise which is then accessed using the "then" method.

+Promise: An object that may produce a single value some time in the future (either a resolved value or a reason why it has been rejected).